alm-tools/alm/README.md

-# NO LONGER MAINTAINED
+# FUTURE
 This project is just a snapshopt in history now.

-I've moved to vscode, and have an extension to make it *okay* for me : https://marketplace.visualstudio.com/items?itemName=basarat.god 🌹
+* I've moved to vscode, and have an extension to make it *okay* for me : https://marketplace.visualstudio.com/items?itemName=basarat.god 🌹
+* Also experiementing with a small subset *most innovative value* re-write.
+[Tune in to twitter for news](https://twitter.com/basarat)

 # The best IDE for TypeScript